 In general, these days influencers fit into the following categories:

-- Celebrities: Artists, athletes, and pop culture stars.
+- Celebrities: Artists, athletes (also those in esports), and pop culture stars.

 - Industry experts and thought leaders